s3prl/s3prl/s3prl/upstream/mos_prediction/README.md

 Official Implementation of "Utilizing Self-supervised Representations for MOS Prediction", will be presented at INTERSPEECH 2021 [[arXiv](https://arxiv.org/abs/2104.03017)]

-This code provides a automatic Mean Opinion Score (MOS) Predictor implemented in PyTorch.
+This code provides a automatic Mean Opinion Score (MOS) Predictor that utilize the self-supervised representations, implementing in PyTorch.
 The MOS Predictor is serves as an upstream model in s3prl toolkit.

 ## Example Usage
-Currently available models: `mos_wav2vec2`, `mos_tera`, `mos_apc`
+There are currently three available checkpoints that used different self-supervised speech models, namely: `mos_wav2vec2`, `mos_tera`, `mos_apc`.

+And here's the example usage:
 ```python
 import torch
 device = 'cuda'